 We’ve been experiencing a high volume of calls into our contact centre which may mean longer waiting times than usual.
 We ask that you only call our contact centre if absolutely necessary so we can keep our phone lines available for vulnerable customers and those who don’t have access to online services.

-If you need to check any details or make a change to your policy, please log in to your Self-Service Centre.
+If you need to check any details or make a change to your policy, please log in to your My Account.
 It will be much quicker for you to make changes to your policy online at the moment.
 Once logged in, you can also use our Webchat service which is available Monday- Friday 8am-8pm, Saturday 8am-6pm and Sunday 10am-4pm to make changes, accept or decline your renewal.
 To log in, please click here.

 If you need to make a claim, please click here for more information.

 The legal helpline (the “Helpline”) is a free legal telephone helpline service provided by Minster Law Limited or our selected Partners (“We” or “Us”) to BGL Direct Life Limited (“BGL”).

 We have agreed that BGL may grant their policyholders, or their next of kin if calling on behalf of the policyholder’s estate following their death, (“You” or “Caller”) access to the Helpline subject to these Licence Terms and Conditions (“Conditions”).